xulaus/mr_bump/README.md

 The config file should be stored in the root directory of the repository under the name `.mr_bump`.
 The config file is a yaml file which contains configurations for Mr Bump.

+Users can customise their own defaults by putting the relevent config option in a file called `~/.mr_bump.yml`.
+Project level configuration will overide these options.

 ### Slack Integration

 Mr Bump includes slack integration with a custom name and icon.
 To enable Slack integration add the following to your `.mr_bump` config file: